Basic Agricultural Study

 6. Histones: these are soluble in water and insoluble in every dilute ammonium hydrogen. e.g. Globin of haemoglobin.

-7. Seleroprotein: These are insoluble in water, dilute solutions of acids, bases and salts. e.g. Collagen(bone, skin) , elastin (ligament), keratin (hair, nail).
+7. Seleroprotein: These are insoluble in water, dilute solutions of acids, bases, and salts. e.g. Collagen(bone, skin) , elastin (ligament), keratin (hair, nail).

-Classification of protein according to their function
+Classification of protein according to their function is given below-

 1. Transport Protein: Transport protein in blood plasma bind and carry specific molecules or ions from one organ to another.
 For example, Haemoglobin of blood bind oxygen and release oxygen to cells for energy -yielding oxidation of nutrients.
 The blood plasma contains lipoproteins, which carry lipids from the liver to other organs.